Blues singer Etta James dies at 73

 "She passed away this morning.
 She was with her husband and her sons," said De Leon.

-James was diagnosed with leukaemia two years ago and had been in failing health for a number of years.
-Her live-in doctor said in December she was terminally ill with leukaemia.
+James was diagnosed with leukemia two years ago and had been in failing health for a number of years.
+Her live-in doctor said in December she was terminally ill with leukemia.
 James also suffered from diabetes, kidney problems and dementia and was hospitalized late in 2011 because she was struggling to breathe.

 The three time Grammy-award winning R&B singer saw numerous ups-and-downs in her career and personal life.
 She struggled with obesity and heroin addiction, ran a hot-check scheme and had troubled relationships with men, including some gangsters.
 Her weight ballooned, and in 2003 she underwent gastric bypass surgery and lost more than 200 pounds.